hotosm/datm-research/push_notifications/README.md

 **tl;dr for a fully open-source approach to mobile notifications, the best option as of 2024 is probably a PWA with the Push API.**

+### Third-party notification listeners

+- As described above, writing your own notification listener for mobile is not recommended.
+- For completeness, there is one more approach, using a third-party server/app combo.
+- Services like https://github.com/gotify/server can be self-hosted, providing a WebSocket-based approach that is used in combination with a mobile app to receive push notifications on your device.
+- An alternative would be https://github.com/binwiederhier/ntfy, that uses a push/pull approach, again requiring a self-hosted server and an app installed.
+- The downside of these approaches is they require an app to be installed on the users device to receive notifications, which isn't ideal.